Phil McGraw: Awards and recognition

 McGraw was inducted into the Broadcasting & Cable Hall of Fame in 2015.
-In 2020 he received a star on the Hollywood Walk of Fame.
-McGraw was invited to give the presidential address at the 2006 annual convention of the American Psychological Association, where he received the APA's Presidential Citation for “highlighting mental health issues” to “more Americans than any other living psychologist.”
+In 2020, he received a star on the Hollywood Walk of Fame.
+McGraw was invited to give the presidential address at the 2006 annual convention of the American Psychological Association, where he received the APA's Presidential Citation for "highlighting mental health issues" to "more Americans than any other living psychologist."

 Personal life

 McGraw married his first wife, Debbie Higgins McCall, in 1970, when he was 20 years old.
 According to her, McGraw was domineering and would not allow her to participate in the family business.
 She claimed that she was confined to domestic duties and instructed to begin lifting weights to improve her bustline.
 McCall also claimed that infidelity had ended their marriage.

-During the process of annulling the marriage in 1973, McGraw met and began dating Robin Jo Jameson, whom he married in 1976.
+While annulling the marriage in 1973, McGraw met and began dating Robin Jo Jameson, whom he married in 1976.
 The couple have two children together, Jay McGraw and Jordan McGraw.

 McGraw is a private pilot, with an instrument rating, flying single-engine airplanes.
 He is a Christian.
-He launched a charity, Dr. Phil Foundation, in October, 2003.
+He launched a Dr. Phil Foundation charity in October 2003.